 Answering it is simple.
 Understanding what it means for your organization is much harder.

 Maybe it’s my law training, but words matter.
 When I work with folks, it’s very important to always establish what these words mean before we start working together.
-So I always suggest that the starting place for work on diversity, equity, and inclusion starts with shared language.
+So I always suggest that the starting place for work on diversity, equity, and inclusion starts with a shared language.

 Diversity refers to the presence of individuals from various backgrounds or identities.
 Diversity means difference.